xavierbarber/MIDS/README_proposal.md

 <p style="text-align:justify">
 Presently, many studies focused on obtaining a dataset of medical images.
 Since the use of these datasets, the qualitative improvements have been enormous for these studies.
 However, the management and control of the images and metadata added to the datasets is an added effort.
 Furthermore, during the study, more data is generated that needs to be relocated.
 Each study searchers for a way to organize all the data that best suits it, which makes it more difficult to understand the collected data and results.
-At present, many studies based on obtaining a dataset of medical images for its process of study.
+Nowadays, many studies based on obtaining a dataset of medical images for its process of study.
 The qualitative improvement has been enormous for these studies since its use.
 Management and control all images and metadata added to them is a extra hard work.
 Furthermore, during the study, more data is generated where it is necessary to relocate.
 Each study search the way to organize these data in the way that best suits.
 This makes it more difficult to understand the data collected and results.
 </p>
 <p style="text-align:justify">
 There are a couple studies that propose a standard to store this type of data.
 One of them is BIDS (<a href="http://bids.neuroimaging.io/">Brain Imaging Data Structure</a>,[1] ).
 BIDS is a proposed standard to store a magnetic resonance imaging and data in a structural folder hierarchy.
 The structure is very clear and easy to use.
 BIDS is supported by several programs and libraries dedicated to the study of medical images (i.e. c-pacs, freesurfer, xnat, BIDSValidator...) and it is often used by researcher groups.
 In Figure 1, a example of the BIDS structure is presented, the left directory is a folder with dicom images (<a href="https://scirp.org/reference/ReferencesPapers.aspx?ReferenceID=81885"> Mildenberger, Eichelberg & Martin</a>,2002 ) and the right directory is a BIDS structure.